xalgorithm/mytorrentbox/README.md

 If you replace the default web app with Kettu, the path is `/usr/share/transmission/web/config`

-The file, locations.js.example needs to be copied to locations.js `cp locatons.js.example locations.js`
+The file locations.js.example needs to be copied to locations.js `cp locatons.js.example locations.js`

 Edit that file, telling transmission about your download directories